opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 Markdown documentation is treated exactly the same as code in your version control system - you can track the changes over time, many developers are able to work on it at the same time and merge changes together once ready to release.

-Markdown is a text file and saved with the file extension ".md", you write your content using plain text and use a set of plain text “marks”  to represent the format of your document.
+Markdown is a text file and saved with the file extension ".md".
+You write your content using plain text and use a set of plain text “marks”  to represent the format of your document.

 #### Example of markdown format